catonlyonce/Py-uncompress/README.md

 <br>

 ## Installation
-Because this is a Python3 Program, so first you need install Python3.<br>
+Because this is a Python3 Program, so first you need to install Python3.<br>
 <br>
-And This program requires "rarfile".
-You can use this command to install this: <br>
+This program requires "rarfile" module.
+You can use this command to install: <br>
 `pip3 install rarfile`
 <br>
 ## Basic Usage